 Using multiple accounts is another potential way to organize your data.

 When you sign up for New Relic, it creates a New Relic organization that has a single account.
 Pro or Enterprise edition allow you to have multiple accounts: otherwise, you can only have one.

-When data is reported to New Relic, it reports to a specific account, as represented by that account's account ID.
 We recommend using a spreadsheet to plan out the accounts you'll need and track the account IDs: this can be the same spreadsheet you use to map out user access.